Nokona Athletic Goods Company

 Nokona Athletic Goods Company is an American manufacturing company of sports equipment and clothing products, specialized in baseball gloves.
-The company, headquartered in Nocona, Texas, is the last major baseball glove manufacturer in the United States.
+The company, headquartered in Nocona, Texas, is a major baseball glove manufacturer.

 Apart from baseball gloves, Nokona recently reintroduced "Nokona Leather Goods," selling leather products such as belts, wallets, bags, backpacks, and footwear (boots, flip-flops); all made in the United States Other products by the company include t-shirts and caps.

 History

 Origins & Leadership

 Established in 1926 as the Nocona Leather Goods company by the Storey family in Nocona, Texas.
 The company first began selling wallets, purses, and belts.
 In 1934, The Nokona baseball glove was trademarked (spelled with a "k" when the United States Patent and Trademark Office would not allow the name of an incorporated town to be registered).

 Nocona Leather Goods entered the sporting goods industry in 1932, after Robert E. (Bob) Storey took over the operations.
 Storey had played baseball for Rice University before becoming President of the Nocona Leather Goods Company in the 1930s.
 With that decision, Nocona introduced their new leather footballs, helmets, and baseball gloves.
 He held that post until he retired in 1976, and his son Bobby Storey took over the role.
 Seven years later, his younger son J.W.
 (Jim) became President of the company, until his sudden death in 1991.
 Following that tragedy, Rob Storey (son of Bobby and grandson of R.E.) was appointed President of the company.
 In 2010, Jeff Beraznik became President of Nokona.
 Rob Storey and continues to serve as the company’s Executive Vice-President.
 As such, the Storey family maintains an integral role at Nokona.